mcagov/beacons-migration/README.md

 Ensure python 3.5+ is installed

 Dependencies for the project are managed through [pipenv](https://pipenv.pypa.io/en/latest/#install-pipenv-today).
 To install `pipenv` run:

 - `python3 -m pip install pipenv`

 ## Connecting to the Oracle DB

 The Oracle DB connection string is set in the [legacy database helper file](./helpers/legacy_database_helper.py).
 To standup a local Oracle DB instance see the docs in the [Beacons Oracle GitHub repo](https://github.com/mcagov/beacons-oracle#restoring-the-latest-backups-locally).

 ## Installing Dependencies

 To install the dependencies for the project run:

-- `pipenv install`
+- `pipenv install --dev`

 The Oracle [instantclient](https://www.oracle.com/database/technologies/instant-client/downloads.html) is required to connect to the Oracle instance.